Arka1212/Data-Science-Assignments/README.md

 # Data-Science-Assignments
-Assignments from basics to advance
+Data Science assignments from basics to advance